Philadelphia Flyers: From highs to lows (2004–2014)

 Boucher and the Flyers consistently outplayed Martin Brodeur and New Jersey and pulled off the upset in five games.
-However, the victory was costly, as Carter suffered a broken foot and Gagne a broken toe in game four, while Ian Laperriere suffered a grievous facial injury by blocking a shot in game five.
+However, the victory was costly, as Carter suffered a broken foot and Gagne a broken toe in game four, while Ian Laperrière suffered a grievous facial injury by blocking a shot in game five.
 The Flyers then faced sixth-seeded Boston in the second round, and despite playing at an even level with the Bruins, the Flyers found themselves in a 3–0 series deficit.
 Gagne returned in game four and scored in overtime to force a game five, which the Flyers won convincingly, 4–0.
 Boucher suffered MCL sprains during the game in both knees which forced Leighton back into net in his first time suiting up since March.
 Boucher and Leighton became the first goaltenders since 1955 to share a playoff shutout.
 A 2–1 Flyers win in game six forced a game seven in Boston.
 Falling behind 3–0 in game seven, the Flyers pulled off the biggest comeback in both franchise and League history, winning 4–3 on a late goal by Gagne to join the 1941–42 Toronto Maple Leafs, the 1974–75 New York Islanders and the 2004 Boston Red Sox as the only sports teams to win a playoff series after trailing 3–0.

 In the conference finals, the Flyers had home-ice advantage as they faced eighth-seeded Montreal.
 Leighton became the first Flyers netminder to record three shutouts in a series, and Carter and Laperriere returned to the lineup as the Flyers won the Eastern Conference Championship in five games, advancing to the Stanley Cup Final for the first time since 1997 to face the Chicago Blackhawks.
 Dropping two close games in Chicago, the Flyers returned home to win game three in overtime and game four to even the series.
 A convincing 7–4 win by Chicago in game five, however, put the Flyers one game away from elimination.
 A late goal by Scott Hartnell in game six forced overtime, but Patrick Kane scored just over four minutes into overtime to eliminate the Flyers and give Chicago their first Stanley Cup since 1961.
 Ville Leino, acquired in a mid-season trade from Detroit, set the Flyers rookie playoff scoring record and tied the NHL record with 21 points.
 Briere led the NHL playoff scoring race with 30 points, one point ahead of Conn Smythe Trophy winner, Jonathan Toews.

 Kimmo Timonen played for the Flyers from 2007 to 2014.